edobry/chitin/README.md

 Functions:

-- `dtSecretGet`: retrieves a secret with the given name from the secret store
+- `chiSecretGet`: retrieves a secret with the given name from the secret store

 ### Terraform